Kyuunex/Momiji/installation.md

 # Installation
-After making sure you have `git` and Python 3.6+ installed, type the following in the command line to install the bot
+After making sure you have `git` and Python 3.7+ installed, head over to the Releases section, pick the latest release, and in its description you will see an installation command.
+To install the latest unstable version, type the following in the command line to install the bot
 `python3 -m pip install git+https://github.com/Kyuunex/Momiji.git`
 To update the bot from an older version, simply append `--upgrade` to the command above.